pbastowski/vite-lit-html-error/README.md

 > This repo exists for the sole purpose of demonstrating the problem that `vite` has with importing `lit-html` directives.

+## Steps to reproduce

+1. Clone this repo

+2. npm install

-To replicate the issue, first run the es-dev-server npm task and notice the result in your browser.
+3. Run the `es-dev-server` npm task and notice the result in your browser.
+This is the expected outcome.

-Next, run the vite npm task and notice (in the browser) how it fails where the repeat directive is used.
+4. Next, run the `vite` npm task and notice (in the browser) how it fails where the repeat directive is used.